 Well Testing

-New wells in Minnesota must be tested for coliform bacteria, nitrate and arsenic.
-Testing must be done by a certified laboratory.
+New wells in Minnesota must be tested for coliform bacteria, nitrate, and arsenic.
+A certified laboratory must do testing.
 You can find a list of certified labs here.

 Wells Going Dry